Faculty of Engineering Secondary School

 Introduction to Computer Science (ICS3U)

-Introduction to Computer Science (ICS3U) is a grade 11 university preparation course offered to high school students who will have basic computer skills and knowledge.
+Introduction to Computer Science (ICS3U) is a university preparation course offered to high school students who will have basic computer skills and knowledge.
+Students in grade 8 may enroll in this reach-ahead course with approval from their parents and written support from their current principal.
 Students enrolled in this course will gain hands-on design experience right at the Faculty of Engineering.
 Students who successfully complete the course will gain a full credit toward their secondary school diploma.

 This 4-week long program will provide students an immersive hands-on experience in the world of computer science, exploring the basics of software development through the implementation of various software projects in languages such as Python.
 Instructed by industry professionals, students will be brought up to speed with modern programming tools and the agile software-development cycle.
 This program will help students become aware of the various career opportunities offered in the domain of computer science and software engineering.